 Under the Public Health Act (1991) doctors are required to notify TB to the Public Health Unit (PHU).
 The TB service is a clinical service accessed through the PHU which can provide valuable assistance in the investigation and management of persons suspected of having TB.
 It is preferred that TB notification is on provisional clinical diagnosis.

 TB services are available through the North Coast.
 Outpatient clinics, sometimes called Chest Clinics, are held on a regular basis at Port Macquarie, Coffs Harbour, Lismore and Tweed Heads.
 For urgent TB matters TB services are provided at other times and at other sites.

-An appointment is required for TB Services at all sites – phone the nearest PHU to make an appointment.
+An appointment is required for TB Services at all sites – phone the nearest PHU to make an appointment on 1300 066 055 during business hours.
 A doctor’s referral is not routinely required.